Up-Mods/Cammies-Wearable-Backpacks/README.md

 ---

 Just a small mod that adds 16 backpacks to the game that can be worn in the chest slot.

-It gives you 75% more inventory space, and can be placed down on the ground.
+It gives you double the inventory space, and can be placed down on the ground as a nice decoration.

 **Pics for Clicks :hahayes:**
 <details>